jedisct1/go-progressive-hash/README.md

 The flipside is that in order to verify that an input matches a previously computed hash, the whole computation has to be performed again.
 This requires significant resources, even if the input doesn't happen to match the expected hash.

-This package implements a proof of concept of a _progressive hash function_, that can detect a mismatching hash for a given input _while doing the computation_, and thus return early instead of performing the full computation.
+This package implements a proof of concept of a _progressive hash function_, a PBKDF2 variant that can detect a mismatching hash for a given input _while doing the computation_, and thus return early instead of performing the full computation.

 The first output bits of this function are computed as follows: